azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The code window displays code as previously described.](media/image132.png 'Code window')

-29. In the URL, take note of two things:
+29. In the URL, take note of three things:

-    - The base URL, _highlighted in green_.
+    - The LUIS base URL, _highlighted in green_.
 Copy this value, and paste it into a text editor, such as Notepad, for later reference.

     - The GUID following apps/GUID/, _highlighted in yellow_.
 This is your App ID and you will need to use it in configuration later.
 It looks like the following: